ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

 ### Channel oriented programming

-I could have re-created the same thing in Clojure that Scott did in F#, wrapping pure functions in dual-track adapters that fit nicely into each other in a chain.
-But I wanted to take it a step further, taking time into account.
-So I landed on letting the adapter function use channels as input and output.
-That way it doesn't matter if the inner function is asynchronous or not.
+I'm not too strong on monads and things, but I *think* I understand the main point: **A monad is a box with something in it that can be unboxed or mapped over**.
+That sounds like core.async channels to me, so I'll give it a try.

 Usually when you make a functional chain that transforms data, you pass the output of one function into the next.
 I found that when working at the abstraction level of HTTP calls and application state, it's hard to compose functions in the same way.
 Quite often you need to pass things like primary keys several steps down the chain.

 My way of solving this is to use middleware style.
 Each function receives accumulated upstream results as a map, and adds its own result entry to the map before passing it downstream.